 - Superficial vein thrombosis

-That list pretty much covers the breadth of cardiovascular diseases.
+That list pretty much covers all common cardiovascular diseases.
 And the results of this study were remarkable and a bit frightening:

 - Overall, a COVID-19 infection significantly increased the risks of developing various cardiovascular diseases for 12 months afterward compared to individuals who were not infected.

-- Individuals infected with COVID-19 had a 63% greater risk of developing any of those 20 cardiovascualar diseases over the year after infection compared to the uninfected cohort.
+- Individuals infected with COVID-19 had a 63% greater risk of developing any of those 20 cardiovascular diseases over the year after infection compared to the uninfected cohort.

-- The researchers estimated that there were 45 addtional individuals with any of those 20 coardioavacular diseases per 1000 people at the end of the year compared to the uninfected cohort.
+- The researchers estimated that there were 45 additional individuals with any of those 20 cardiovascular diseases per 1000 people at the end of the year compared to the uninfected cohort.

 - For heart attack, stroke, and cardiovascular death, those infected with COVID-19 had a 55% higher risk compared to the control groups.

-- There were 23 extra cases of heart attack, stroke, and cardiovascuar death per 1000 compared to controls.
+- There were 23 extra cases of heart attack, stroke, and cardiovascular deaths per 1000 compared to controls.

 - Veterans with COVID-19 had a 72% higher risk of developing heart failure in the 12 months following their infection compared to the control cohorts.